-When we brought Smilla the cat home I realised that we didn’t have a bed for her.
-We got the climbing pole, the cage, the food, the toilett, the sand, a combe, the grass and a bowl to grow it in, toys, the cat and even cat candy… But no basket!
+When we brought Smilla the cat home the first time I realized that we didn’t have a bed for her.
+We got the climbing pole, the cage, the food, the toilet, the sand, a comb, the grass and a bowl to grow it in, toys, the cat and even cat candy… But no basket!
 It was just to expensive to buy, over 400 SEK at the pet shop.
 I put together a little bed for her out of a paper box.
-I put the paper box under our bed so that she could find a quiet and piecefull place to rest when everything was new and lots of people came around for my birthday.
+I put the paper box under our bed so that she could find a quiet and peaceful place to rest when everything was new and lots of people came around for my birthday.
 She liked to sleep there, in the beginning.

 Tutorial on how to sew a cat basket

-I used a thrifted curtain in thick rosey fabric and exclusivly for this purpose bougth foam rubber, one package costed 100 SEK and I used almost all of that.
-So total cost about 100 SEK really, the curtain was just laying around doing no good.
+I used a thrifted curtain in thick rosy fabric and exclusively for this purpose bought foam-rubber.
+One package was about 100 SEK and I used almost all of that.
+So total cost about 100 SEK really, the curtain fabric was just laying around doing no good.

-Then cut out the foam rubber.
-I cut three of these to make a thick bottom.
+Then cut out the foam-rubber.
+I cut three of these to make a really thick and cozy bed bottom.

-4. Now it is time to make the wall of the basket, and it should cover the rounding of the floor and be high enought for the cat to easily get into and out of the basket and short enought so that it is warm and cozy in there.
+4. Now it is time to make the wall of the basket, and it should cover the rounding of the floor and be high enough for the cat to easily get into and out of the basket and short enough so that it is warm and cozy in there.

-7. Time to add the cealing.
-And then the funny thing happened.
-As soon as I just placed the curtain edge that I was using as a roof on the cat basket Smilla jumped down from her rest, came to me on the floor – and went straight into her basket.
-Guess if it made me smile?
-I was so moved and pleased that she liked it!
+7. When it was time to add the ceiling, a funny thing happened.
+As soon as I placed the edge of the roof on the cat basket Smilla jumped down from her rest, came to me on the floor – and went straight into her basket.
+Guess if that put a huge smile on my face?
+Yes it did.
+I was oh so moved and pleased that she liked it!

-So then just cut and hand sew the roof to it’s place and let your cat enjoy a warm, cozy and cute place to sleep in!
+So then you just cut and hand sew the roof in place (stretch it a bit) and let your cat enjoy a warm, cozy and cute place to sleep in!